 Under the NYSE corporate governance standards, independent directors must comprise a majority of the Board.
 As at 31 December 2019, our Board was comprised of a Chair (who is also a Non-Executive Director), three Executive Directors and ten other Non-Executive Directors.
 The Chair, Shriti Vadera, and six of the other Non-Executive Directors (Garrett Curran, Annemarie Durbin, Ed Giera, Chris Jones, Genevieve Shore and Scott Wheway) were independent as defined in the NYSE corporate governance standards.
-The other four Non-Executive Directors were not independent according to NYSE corporate governance standards as they are representatives of the ultimate parent company, Banco Santander SA
+The other four Non-Executive Directors were not independent according to NYSE corporate governance standards as they are representatives of the ultimate parent company, Banco Santander SA.
+Directors as at 31 December 2019 include Susan Allen, Gerry Byrne, Garrett Curran, Annemarie Durbin, Dirk Marzluf and Genevieve Shore, who resigned on 31 December 2019, see the 'Board and Committee membership, attendance and remuneration' section.
+Following their resignations, there will be, in addition to the Chair, three other Non-Executive Directors who are independent according to NYSE corporate governance standards and two Non-Executive Directors who are not independent according to NYSE corporate governance standards.

 The NYSE corporate governance standards require that listed US companies have a nominating or corporate governance committee composed entirely of independent directors and with a written charter addressing certain corporate governance matters.
 Applicable UK rules do not require companies without equity shares listed on the London Stock Exchange, such as the Company, to have a nominating committee.
 However, the Company has a Board Nomination Committee, which leads the process for Board appointments.
 This Committee has written Terms of Reference setting out its role to identify and nominate candidates for Board and Board Committee appointments.
-As at 31 December 2019, the following Directors made up the Board Nomination Committee: Shriti Vadera (Chair), Ana Botín and Scott Wheway.
+As at 31 December 2019, the following Directors made up the Board Nomination Committee: Shriti Vadera (Chair), Ana Botin and Scott Wheway.
 Of these Directors, Shriti Vadera and Scott Wheway were independent according to NYSE corporate governance standards as at 31 December 2019.
-On 1 January 2020, Genevieve Shore joined the Board Nomination Committee as an independent Non-Executive Director.